MarcoNisi/use-global-hook-ts/README.md

 State management for React using Hooks with Typescript.

 ### Requirements
-This library need React and ReactDOM as peer dependencies with a version greater than 16.8 because Hooks have been introduced in that version.
+This library needs React and ReactDOM as peer dependencies with a version greater than 16.8 because Hooks have been introduced in that version.

 ### Installation
 ```